 Manage Your Cookies

-If you’d like to manage the cookies stored from this site you can easily make changes and update your preferences by clicking the tab at the bottom right of your screen that says ‘Manage Consent’.
-From here you can select which cookies you would like to accecpt and reject.
+If you’d like to manage the cookies stored from this site you can easily make changes and update your preferences by clicking the link in the site footer that says ‘Manage Consent’.
+From here you can select which cookies you would like to accept and reject.

 Came for the information, stayed for the cookies